Innovating for our fast-changing value chains.

 About the Programme.

-Through group work and exposure to leading industry influencers, it develops your knowledge, skills and networks to enable you to operate and be influential at an enterprise level within the food and fibre sector.
+Through group work and exposure to leading industry influencers, it develops the knowledge, skills and networks to enable you to operate and be influential at an enterprise level within food and fibre.

-Develop a research-based approach, enabling you to evaluate value chain systems, including an ability to evaluate research methods, processes, and techniques and judge their applicability for solving complex problems.
+- Develop a research-based approach enabling you to evaluate value chain systems, including an ability to evaluate research methods, processes, techniques, and judge their applicability for solving complex problems.